Overv/gitlabfs/README.md

 Many of these are not enabled by default because they may result in worse performance or more clutter.

+The access token must be provided via a command line prompt by default, but can also be passed via the `GITLAB_TOKEN` environment variable.

 ## Limitations

 * Not designed for GitLab instances with a huge number of projects (e.g. gitlab.com).